dskanth/PHP-Library/README.md

 <strong>files.php</strong> - Contains all PHP functions that can be used with files & directories

+<strong>images.php</strong> - Contains all PHP functions that can be used with images

 <strong>strings.php</strong> - Contains all PHP functions that can be used with strings

 <strong>validation.php</strong> - Contains all PHP functions that can be used with validations